 Komodo Dragon’s Secret Weapon

-Laced with potent anticoagulants (compounds that prevent blood clots), the saliva of the Komodo Dragon makes it one of the most efficient predatory creatures known to mankind.
-Komodo Dragons typically feed on wild deer and pigs; one bite and their prey will bleed non-stop.
+Laced with venomous proteins in the form of potent anticoagulants (compounds that prevent blood clots), the saliva of the Komodo Dragon makes it one of the most efficient predatory creatures known to mankind.
+Komodo Dragons typically feed on wild deer and pigs; one venom-filled bite and their prey will bleed non-stop.
 How’s that for quick dinner prep?

 Here lies the fascinating bit, when Komodo Dragons bite each other, they don’t bleed non-stop like their prey do.
 All the losing Komodo Dragon suffers are minor injuries and possibly a fair bit of humiliation.